arunpshankar/VertexAI-Document-Discovery/README.md

    - Select or create a service account, then add a new JSON key under the "Keys" tab.
    - Download the JSON file and move it to the `credentials` directory, renaming it to `key.json`.

 Now, your environment is ready for intelligent document discovery with Vertex AI Search.
-Proceed with configuring your Google Cloud project settings, enabling APIs, and running the provided Python scripts to automate your search applications.
+Let's now proceed with configuring your Google Cloud project settings, enabling APIs, and running the provided Python scripts to automate your search applications.

-Remember, success in setting up depends on following these instructions carefully and ensuring your system meets all prerequisites.
 Happy coding! 🚀